shomiller/shomiller-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am a Post-Doctoral Fellow in the High Energy Theory Group at Harvard University, working in the group of Professor Matthew Reece on various topics in High Energy Theroy and Particle Phenomenology.
+I am a Post-Doctoral Fellow in the <a href=https://hetg.physics.harvard.edu>High Energy Theory Group</a> at Harvard University, working under Professor <a href=http://users.physics.harvard.edu/~mreece/>Matthew Reece</a> on various topics in High Energy Theory and Particle Phenomenology.

-Prior to joining the group at Harvard, I obtained my Ph.D. as part of the C. N. Yang Institute for Theoretical Physics (YITP) at Stony Brook University, working with Professor Patrick Meade.
+Prior to joining the group at Harvard, I obtained my Ph.D. as part of the  <a href=http://insti.physics.sunysb.edu>C. N. Yang Institute for Theoretical Physics (YITP)</a> at Stony Brook University, working with Professor <a href=http://insti.physics.sunysb.edu/~meade>Patrick Meade</a>.
 My dissertation was awarded the J. J. and Noriko Sakurai Dissertation Award in Theoretical Particle Physics in 2021.
 I also spent some time as a visitor at Brookhaven National Laboratory working with Sally Dawson as part of the DOE SCGSR (Graduate Student Research) Program.
 I did my undergraduate work at the University of Illinois, Urbana-Champaign where I graduated in 2015 with a B.S. in Physics and a B.S. in Mathematics.

-More details can be found in my {{< staticref "files/cv.pdf" "newtab" >}}CV{{< /staticref >}}, or see more information about my publications at {{< icon name="inspire" pack="ai" >}} {{< href="https://inspirehep.net/author/profile/S.Homiller.1" "newtab" >}}Inspire-HEP{{< /href >}}.
+More details can be found in my {{< staticref "files/cv.pdf" "newtab" >}}CV{{< /staticref >}}, or see more information about my publications at {{< icon name="inspire" pack="ai" >}} <a href=https://inspirehep.net/author/profile/S.Homiller.1>Inspire</a>.
 # {{< icon name="download" pack="fas" >}} Download my {{< staticref "files/cv.pdf" "newtab" >}}CV{{< /staticref >}}.